Gait analysis system

 - A hardened glass walkway that enables CatWalk XT's Illuminated Footprints technology

 - A high speed color camera for extremely accurate spatial and temporal resolution

 - And the CatWalk XT software for the recording and automated analysis of the locomotor ability of your rodents

-Read more about CatWalk XT versus treadmill systems in this blog post.
+Read more about CatWalk XT versus other gait analysis systems on the benefits page.